Does International Investing Make Sense With Trump's Trade Policies?

 President Trump has been critical of free trade agreements and foreigners buying United States assets, which could have a significant near-term and long-term impact on international investors.

-In this article, we will take a look at how President Donald Trump’s trade policies impact domestic and international financial markets and how investors can position their portfolios.
+How will President Donald Trump’s trade policies impact domestic and international financial markets and how can investors position their portfolios?

 Trump’s Global Trade Impact